-Cleaning your lash extension regularly with lash friendly cleanser is a must.
+Cleaning your lash extension regularly with a lash friendly cleanser is a must.
 Lash extensions are very different from natural lashes because the glue base of the extensions can easily trap dirt, dust, products, and oil.
 Being dirty for a long period of time can clog hair follicles and also become a breeding ground for mites, lice (yes, they can run around your lashes) or bacteria which causes blepharitis, stye etc… As a result, it leads to long-term hair loss.
 This is a reason why coming in for a lash appointment we recommend coming in with clean lashes.
 Cleaning make-up or other products off will not only take up precious appointment time but product residue can coat between lashes and glue causing the lash extensions to slide off faster.
 If you constantly wear mascara and eyeliner this is one of the main culprits for lashes not lasting as long.
-Visit our “Aftercare” tab on our website to learn how to properly maintain your lashes.
+Visit our “Aftercare” to learn how to properly maintain your lashes.

 Why are the white part of my eyes red after lash services?